drhsqlite/fossil-mirror/www/containers.md

 this guide, Ubuntu 22.04 LTS with `systemd` 249.
 For best results, `/var/lib/machines` should be a btrfs volume, because [`$REASONS`][mcfad].
-For CentOS Stream 9 and other Red Hattish systems, you will have to make serveral adjustments, which we’ve collected [below](#nspawn-centos) to keep these examples clear.
+For CentOS Stream 9 and other Red Hattish systems, you will have to make several adjustments, which we’ve collected [below](#nspawn-centos) to keep these examples clear.

-We’ll assume your Fossil repository stores sometning called “`myproject`” within `~/museum/myproject/repo.fossil`, named according to the reasons given [above](#repo-inside).
+We’ll assume your Fossil repository stores something called “`myproject`” within `~/museum/myproject/repo.fossil`, named according to the reasons given [above](#repo-inside).
 We’ll make consistent use of this naming scheme in the examples below so that you will be able to